raquino5/storybook-react-component/README.md

 ## Overview

 This project is a React-based UI Component Library built using Storybook and Styled Components.
 It involves the creation of Component Library using React and Storybook.
+Additionally the project extends with enhancements in which code quality check has been added to build process using Husky pre-commit hooks that automatically runs Prettier formatting checks, EsLint linting check, and Jest unit tests.
+And, GitHub Actions CI that runs the same checks on every push or pull requests.

 ## Features

 - Fully responsive components
 - Storybook playground with interactive controls
 - Jest unit tests for each component
-- Dockerized build
+- Husky pre-commit checks (Prettier / ESLint / Tests)
+- GitHub Actions continuous-integration workflow

 ## Setup Instructions